Ernest Fenollosa: Biography

-He studied for a year at the art school of the Boston Museum of Fine Arts, during which time he married Elizabeth Goodhue Millett.
+He studied for a year at the art school of the Boston Museum of Fine Arts, during which time he married Elizabeth Goodhue Millett (1853–1920).
 In 1878 he was invited to Japan by American zoologist and Orientalist Edward S. Morse.
 Fenollosa taught political economy and philosophy at the Imperial University at Tokyo.
 There he also studied ancient temples, shrines and art treasures with his assistant, Okakura Kakuzō.

 During his time in Japan, Fenollosa helped create the nihonga (Japanese) style of painting with Japanese artists Kanō Hōgai (1828–1888) and Hashimoto Gahō (1835–1908).
 In May 1882 he delivered a lecture on "An Explanation of the Truth of Art", which was widely circulated and quoted.

+One of his students was the creator of judo, Kanō Jigorō.

-After eight years at the University, Fenollosa helped found the Tokyo School of Fine Arts and the Tokyo Imperial Museum.
+After eight years at the university, Fenollosa helped found the Tokyo School of Fine Arts and the Tokyo Imperial Museum.
 He served as director of the latter in 1888.
 In this period, he helped to draft the text of a law for the preservation of temples and shrines and their art treasures.

 Deeply influenced by living in Japan, Fenollosa converted to Buddhism; he was given the name Teishin.
 He was also granted the name Kano Eitan Masanobu, placing him in the lineage of the Kanō school, who had served as painters to the Tokugawa shoguns.
 While resident in Japan, Fenollosa conducted the first inventory of Japan's national treasures.
 This resulted in the discovery of ancient Chinese scrolls, which had been brought to Japan by traveling monks centuries earlier.
 He was able to rescue many Buddhist artifacts that would otherwise have been destroyed under the Haibutsu kishaku movement.
 For these achievements, the Emperor Meiji of Japan decorated Fenollosa with the Order of the Rising Sun and the Order of the Sacred Treasures.

 Fenollosa amassed a large personal collection of Japanese art during his stay in Japan.
 In 1886, he sold his art collection to Boston physician Charles Goddard Weld (1857–1911) on the condition that it go to the Museum of Fine Arts in Boston.
 In 1890 he returned to Boston to serve as curator of the department of Oriental Art.
 There Fenollosa was asked to choose Japanese art for display at the 1893 World Columbian Exposition in Chicago.
 He also organized Boston's first exhibition of Chinese painting in 1894.
 In 1896, he published Masters of Ukiyoe, a historical account of Japanese paintings and ukiyo-e prints exhibited at the New York Fine Arts Building.